CDSoft/pp/src/pp.md

 Other arguments are filenames.

-File are read and preprocessed using the current state of the environment.
+Files are read and preprocessed using the current state of the environment.
 The special file name `"-"` can be used to preprocess the standard input.

 Macros